sammaji/data-structure-and-algorithms/README.md

 Hi I am Samyabrata Maji.

 This is a collection of notes, examples, practice questions and assignments on Data Structures and Algorithms.
-I am currently refering to a *[course on DSA](https://coursera.org/share/d8124fd791622db91dba4e4bd9c612fd)* by Princeton University.
+I am currently referring to a *[course on DSA](https://coursera.org/share/d8124fd791622db91dba4e4bd9c612fd)* by Princeton University and a *[playlist](https://www.youtube.com/playlist?list=PL9gnSGHSqcnr_DxHsP7AW9ftq0AtAyYqJ)* by Kunal Kushwaha.
 Below are some details reguarding the content available on this repository.

-- **Notes:**  All notes are made with reference to the aforementioned course.
+- **Notes:**  All notes are made with reference to the aforementioned course and channels.
 - **Practice Questions:** From *[LeetCode](https://leetcode.com), [GeeksforGeeks](https://geeksforgeeks.org)* and so on.
 Marked as `@problem`
 - **Assignments:**  Provide in the course.
 Marked as `@assignment`